-Michelle Wolf Defended Samantha Bee Over The Ivanka Trump Drama & She's Got A Point
+Michelle Wolf Weighed In On The Sam Bee & Ivanka Trump Drama, & She's Got A Point

 Our current political climate has provided quite a bit of fodder for comedians.
 Recently, comedian and late night host Samantha Bee took the bait and called out Ivanka Trump's poor behavior while employed in the White House, by calling the first daughter a "feckless c*nt" on television.
 While many were upset about the language used, fellow comedian Michelle Wolf defended Sam Bee over the Ivanka Trump drama, and I think she's got a point.